dachande/typo3-bootstrap/README.md

 [phpMyAdmin](https://www.phpmyadmin.net/) is a free software tool written in PHP, intended to handle the administration of MySQL over the Web.
 You can access phpMyAdmin by visiting http://192.168.101.100/phpmyadmin or http://typo3-bootstrap.dev/phpmyadmin using the TYPO3 database login credentials that have been set in the provisioning configuration.

 Under normal circumstances you can't login to phpMyAdmin using the **database root account** because of security restrictions.
-You can however disable these restrictions by enabling the `phpmyadmin_allow_root` setting in the provisioning configuration.

 ## Current limitations